alfredomartinezjr/wosostats/resources/definitions.md

 When deciding if a certain moment is a big chance, consider the following: pressure on a possessing player, position of the player, movement of the player, angle at which the player was facing the goal, position of goalkeeper, and control on the ball.

-When a big chance has occured, log `big.chances.lost` for moments when a player had a reasonable chance at winning control of the ball but missed the ball, usually due to a mistimed kick.
+When a big chance has occurred, log `big.chances.lost` for moments when a player had a reasonable chance at winning control of the ball but missed the ball, usually due to a mistimed kick.

 Example 1: [http://i.imgur.com/Wt6giq4.gifv](http://i.imgur.com/Wt6giq4.gifv)